difcul/aw/5_building_web_services/README.md

 ## RESTful Web Service Handler

-Let's start by building a base class that can be used in all RESTful service handlers.
+Create the file _SimpleRest.php_  with a base class that can be used in all RESTful service handlers.
 It has two methods: one that is used to construct the response, and a second one that is built to hold the different HTTP status code and its messages.

 **SimpleRest.php**
 ```